 He is listed in Germany's leading lawyer ranking magazine JUVE as frequently recommended data privacy expert and clients recommend him to JUVE for his "reliable and actionable advice".
-Christian and his practice are also ranked by Legal 500 Germany for being among the leading German data privacy practices (2018), clients referred to him as "Top data privacy expert", "extremely knowledgeable", and "able to explain complex legal issues in an easily understandable way so that both legal and economic decisions can be made".
+Christian and his practice are also ranked by Legal 500 Germany and Legal 500 EMEA for being among the leading German and European data privacy practices (2018), clients referred to him as "Top data privacy expert", "extremely knowledgeable", and "able to explain complex legal issues in an easily understandable way so that both legal and economic decisions can be made".
 Christian Schröder is recommended for his "data protection expertise and quick comprehension as well as his entrepreneurial acumen."
 Christian is also ranked by the German business Journal WIWO as one of the best German IT and Data Privacy practitioners .

 Christian provides IP/IT advice in M&A transactions and advises on IP focused joint ventures.
 He supports companies on the set-up of webshops, outsourcings, license agreements, in cases of trademark or unfair and deceptive trade practice issues as well as on hard and software license and IT project agreements.